-(o) Revenue recognition
+(p) Revenue and other income

 Revenue is recognised when control over a product or service is transferred to the customer, at the amount of promised consideration to which the Group is expected to be entitled, excluding those amounts collected on behalf of third parties.
 Revenue excludes value added tax or other sales taxes and is after deduction of any trade discounts.